The ultimate brand messaging framework

 To ensure that the next generation grows up enjoying a positive relationship with the way they look, to help them raise their self-esteem and realise their full potential.

 We reach for new heights and reveal the unknown for the benefit of humankind.

 Bring inspiration and innovation to every athlete* in the world. *If you have a body, you are an athlete.

-A brand voice is the written and verbal expression of a brand.
-Brand voice is the general conception of what your brand “sounds” like — even in writing.
+A company voice is the written and verbal expression of a brand.
+Company voice is the general conception of what your brand “sounds” like — even in writing.

-How would you describe your brand voice?
+How would you describe your company voice?
 Would you say it’s friendly and welcoming, or authoritative?
-Is your brand voice hilarious or serious?
+Is your company voice hilarious or serious?
 Is it charming or professional?
-These are just some examples of descriptive words that you may want to use to describe your brand voice in your messaging framework and brand style guide.
+These are just some examples of descriptive words that you may want to use to describe your company voice in your messaging framework and brand style guide.

 How many words should a brand messaging framework be?

 A messaging framework tends to include a variety of lengths of brand messaging — ranging from a tagline and one-sentence summary, to a paragraph or a one-pager.
 Think of brand messaging frameworks as the building blocks of your brand.
 When done well, you can build so much from that initial block: your About page, advertising and social media campaigns, website content, sales material, and more.

 What are some examples of memorable brand messages or taglines?